connellmcg/connellmcg.github.io/_posts/2020-09-28-DevOpsJourneyPt1.md

         volumes:
           - /app/node_modules
           - .:/app
+          -

 Here you can see we are still using the Dockerfile.dev from the current directory (context: .) and the port and volume mappings are clearly defined.

+To kick off docker-compose, we use the command `docker-compose up` to initiate the container instances using the docker-compose.yml file, and to bring it down, you use `docker-compose down`.

 ## Running Tests using docker-compose

+When we move on to using CI technologies like Travis CI, we will be executing tests as part of our workflow.
+We can implement tests in docker containers also, and use that knowledge to help us build out the tests when we move on to CI.

+Our default command in the Dockerfile.dev is  `CMD ["npm", "run", "start"]`

+We can override this command by telling the image to run the `npm run test` command by executing `docker run -it <image id> npm run test`
+This issue can be problematic in automated workflows as it requires you to have the `<image id>`  handy.

+To get around this, we can use docker-compose to set out the test conditions.
+We can add on a tests section to the previously created docker-compose.yml file:

+    tests:
+      build:
+        context: .
+        dockerfile: Dockerfile.dev
+      volumes:
+        - /app/node_modules
+        - .:/app
+      command: ["npm", "run", "test"]

-## Why Nginx?
+## Why Nginx? (& Multi Step Builds)

 When we run the `npm run start` we are launching a development server that serves up the web files for us to run in our own browser.
 This is great for our testing and development work, but its definitely not cool for production.
 When we do the  `docker run build` command, it compiles without the development server.
 We need a way to serve these files (as we don't have the dev server in the package any more, d'oh!), and that's where [nginx](https://hub.docker.com/_/nginx) comes into play.

-‌We are going to build a new multi-stage docker container for our production code and serve it using nginx.
+‌We are going to build a new *multi-stage* docker container for our production code and serve it using nginx.
 There are two actions happening here.
 The first is running the `npm run build` command which is compiling our react app, without the dev server, and outputting it into `/app/build`.

 The second part is pulling down an nginx image and moving the newly built files into the default directory for serving web files in nginx.
 This configuration setting can be found here.
 Finally the `EXPOSE 80` command is telling the container to open up port 80 to serve the web requests.